-Today marks six months since I joined Unibuddy and their mission to help students make better decisions through shared human experience.
-As professionals working in Higher Education, we all have a strong connection with the wellbeing of each student and providing them with the best possible tools to help them succeed in life.
+I joined Unibuddy and its mission to help students make better decisions through shared human experience.
+As professionals working in Higher Education, we all have a strong connection with the well-being of each student and providing them with the best possible tools to help them succeed in life.

 Growing up in Germany with Kurdish parents that did not go to university, I had little to no knowledge about what or where I wanted to study.
 On one hand, my traditional parents wanted me to study subjects such as Medicine, Law, or Engineering (classic Middle-Easterns!) but on the other hand, there were many new industries and careers that were booming!